Beyond Offline A/B Testing: Context-Aware Agent Simulation for Recommender System Evaluation: Discussion

 We compare the running time of \textsc{ContextSim} and \textsc{SimUSER} for 1{,}000 user interactions.
-As reported in \textsc{SimUSER}, it performs API calls to GPT-4o and requires 10.1h for 1{,}000 interactions without parallelization, corresponding to approximately \$16--\$21 in API cost under current pricing.
+As reported in \textsc{SimUSER}, it performs API calls to GPT-4o-mini and requires 10.1h for 1{,}000 interactions without parallelization, corresponding to approximately \$16--\$21 in API cost under current pricing.
 In contrast, \textsc{ContextSim} primarily performs inference with a locally served Qwen3-8B policy (vLLM).
-A \textsc{ContextSim} interaction step involves (i) page sensing and item appraisal (producing \texttt{[WATCH]/[SKIP]} intentions conditioned on persona, context, and retrieved memory evidence), followed by (ii) action selection with an internal thought.
 Using 4-GPU, this yields an estimated runtime of $\approx$1.3h for 1{,}000 interactions, corresponding to roughly \$13--\$16 in GPU time.
-Overall, \textsc{ContextSim} is faster than GPT-4o-based simulators and offers competitive or lower cost while avoiding per-call API overhead.
-In addition, our method is privacy-preserving as all interactions are simulated locally without transmitting user data or behavioral traces to external APIs.
+Overall, \textsc{ContextSim} is faster than GPT-based simulators and offers competitive or lower cost while avoiding per-call API overhead.
+In addition, our method is privacy-preserving as all interactions are simulated locally without transmitting user data to external APIs.